 They can be used for many purposes.
 For example, to preserve a weakened tooth from fracturing, to replace a large dental filling when insufficient tooth is remaining, to protect a tooth after root canal treatment, to hold a dental bridge in place, or to cover a poorly shaped or discoloured tooth.

 A dental crown can be made from a range of different materials, with ceramic, porcelain, or porcelain bonded to metal being the most commonly used ones.
-What material is used for your crown will depend on the reason for needing the crown and the location of the tooth needing the crown.
+What material is used for your crown will depend on the reason for needing the crown and the location of the tooth.
+This can be decided when you attend your dental crown treatment in Chelsea.

 During the preparation stage, we will note the colour of the teeth either side of the one where the crown will be fitted, and ensure that the colour of the custom crown we make matches those so the final result looks natural.